 Sometimes mucus hardens into a crusty or sticky mess around your baby's nose.
 To clean it safely, wet a cotton swab with warm water and gently wipe the area.

 Place a cool-mist vaporizer or humidifier in your baby's room to add moisture to the air.
 It helps clear their stuffy nose.
 Clean the machine regularly so mold doesn't grow inside it.

 You can get the same soothing effect if you and your baby sit in a steamy bathroom.

 4. Give Love Pats

 Gentle taps on your baby's back can help ease chest congestion.
-Lay him down across your knees and gently pat his back with your cupped hand.
-Or do it while he sits on your lap with his body leading forward about 30 degrees.
-It loosens mucus in the chest and makes it easier for him to cough it up.
+Lay them down across your knees and gently pat their back with your cupped hand.
+Or do it while they sit on your lap with their body leading forward about 30 degrees.
+It loosens mucus in the chest and makes it easier for them to cough it up.

 5. Know When to Wait It Out

 Not every stuffy, runny nose needs treatment.
 If it's not bothering your baby, you don't have to do anything.
 As long as your little one is active and eats and drinks normally, it's fine to wait and watch.